-Hypersonic flight provides an unprecedented capability by simultaneously extending range and reducing transit time – enabling rapid reach and global targeting.
-High performance hypersonic offensive and defensive weapons require efficient aerodynamic designs with light-weight, durable control surfaces capable of sustaining the extreme exposure during flight across a wide range of conditions.
-The Hypersonic Aerodynamics, Heat Transfer and Materials program aims to advance technologies enabling hypersonic weapons as well as scientific knowledge for candidate Navy hypersonic systems such as the hypervelocity projectile (HVP) and boost-glide weapons.
-Improvements in computational models and measurement techniques enable more aggressive designs that enhance lethality, survivability, and range.
-Validated predictive multidisciplinary design tools that confidently reduce the allowable design margins enable high performance hypersonic weapons.
+Hypersonic flight provides an unprecedented capability by simultaneously extending range and reducing transit time—enabling rapid reach and global targeting.
+High performance hypersonic offensive and defensive weapons require efficient aerodynamic designs with light-weight, durable control surfaces and leading edges capable of sustaining the extreme exposure during flight across a wide range of conditions.
+The Hypersonic Aerodynamics, Heat Transfer and Materials program aims to advance technologies enabling hypersonic and high-speed weapons as well as scientific knowledge for candidate Navy hypersonic systems such as the hypervelocity projectile (HVP), boost-glide weapons and air-breathing tactical missiles.
+Improvements in computational models and measurement techniques enable more aggressive designs that enhance lethality, survivability and range.
+Validated predictive multidisciplinary design tools that confidently reduce the allowable design margins enable high performance hypersonic and high-speed weapons.

 Research Concentration Areas